EgidioCaprino/egidiocaprino.com/README.md

 ## Deployment

-Pushing changes to remote `development` branch triggers a Github action which builds and publish the website to GitHub Pages.
+Pushing changes to remote `development` branch triggers a Github action which builds and publishes the website to GitHub Pages.